 The public bus from Hanoi to Ninh Binh takes about 3 hours and costs less than the train.
-The Hanoi to Ninh Binh Bus departs fom the Giap Bat Station, which is located south of Hanoi city center (so factor the taxi there into your travel costs).
+The Hanoi to Ninh Binh Bus departs from the Giap Bat Station, which is located south of Hanoi city center (so factor the price of a taxi into your travel costs).
 The Ninh Binh Bus Station is in the city center.

-Pro Tip: In addition to public buses, there are tour-style buses that offer free pick up in the Old Quarter.
-Get the details here!
+Pro Tip: In addition to public buses, there are tour coaches that offer pick up in the Hanoi Old Quarter.
+Get the details.

 Mini Van to Ninh Binh

-Another way to travel between the two cities is by mini-van transport.
-The ride only takes about 1.5 hours, but costs a little more than the train and bus.
-However, the mini-vans terminate in Tam Coc or Trang An, rather than Ninh Binh City.
-Reserve your seat now!
+Another way to travel between the two cities is by mini-van.
+The ride takes about 2 hours, but costs about twice as much as the train or public bus.
+However, the mini-van drops off in Tam Coc, Hoa Lu or Trang An as well as Ninh Binh City.
+Reserve your seat.

 Private Driver to Ninh Binh

-Travelers who want door-to-door service in a private vehicle can book direct transfers from Hanoi to their hotel in Ninh Binh.
+Those who prefer door-to-door service in a private vehicle can book direct transfers from Hanoi to their hotel in Ninh Binh.
 As should be expected, the ride is on the pricey side.
-That said, the price – $88 USD – is for two passengers (not per person).
-Find out more!
+Find out more.

-Pro Tip: Traveling south?
-There is a train from Ninh Binh to Hue for travelers who want to continue their journey to the south.
+Pro Tip: Traveling further south in Vietnam?
+There is a train from Ninh Binh to Hue.
 The ride takes about 11 hours and a bed in a 4-berth cabin costs as little as $35 USD.

 Where To Stay in Ninh Binh, Vietnam

-During our visit, we stayed at the Trang An Retreat.
-The boutique Ninh Binh hotel is nestled among karst mountains and features spacious, air-conditioned rooms and an outdoor pool.
-An included breakfast is served at the open-air restaurant – which also serves lunch and dinner.
 Bicycles are free for guests to use and motorbikes can be rented on site.
 Rooms are affordably priced at around $35 USD per night.
-We loved everything about our stay – from the surreal landscapes to the exceptional service!
-Book it now!
+We loved everything about our stay – from the surreal landscapes to the exceptional service.
+Check Rates and Availability for your Stay!

 Tam Coc Garden Resort Ninh Binh

-Rated as one of the top 5 Best Small Hotels in Vietnam, the luxury hotel features immaculate grounds, an outdoor pool, on-site restaurant and free bike rental.
+Rated as one of the top small hotels in Vietnam, the luxury property features immaculate grounds, an outdoor pool, on-site restaurant and free bike rental.
 Read the rave reviews!